open-contracting/standard/standard/standard.md

 ### Sources
 The development of the alpha data model has been based on:

 * **Assessing data currently supplied through contract portals** - in order to understand the data that governments currently hold and publish, and how it is structured.
+To carry out this analysis we created the [Contracting Data Comparison tool](http://ocds.aptivate.org/opendatacomparison/), and [Contracting Data Map](http://ocds.aptivate.org/opendatacomparison/datamap/) which explores the fields of data available from a wide range of different government contracting data portals around the world.
-* **Exploring demand for data on contracting** - to identify the ways in which different users think about contracting data, and how they want to useit.
+* **Exploring demand for data on contracting** - to identify the ways in which different users think about contracting data, and how they want to use it.
+This work is ongoing, and only initial use cases are factored into this conceptual model.
+In the next iteration of the conceptual model and field level information, further emphasis will be placed on use cases.

 We offer this draft data model as the basis for a discussion.
 Following feedback over June and July 2014 we will revise or confirm the conceptual model, and will work towards providing more detailed field-level information by the third quarter of 2014.